 Fully equipped yacht

-By taking a private Croatia sailing trip from Split is probably the closest way to experience the authenticity of Croatian coast.
-On this unique tour you will get the chance to discover the pearls of southern Dalmatia on best possible way.
-The sailing route includes all the area's highlights.
-Allthough it is a little off the »traditional track« can also be adjusted, which means that the itinerary is flexible to your wishes.
-Your skipper will not only be in charge of the safety aboard, but also your tour guide.
+Taking a private sailing trip from Split is probably the closest way to experience the authenticity of this region.
+On this unique trip you will get the chance to discover the pearls of southern Dalmatia on best possible way.
+On your sailing route you will witness all the area's highlights.
+Although it is a little off the »traditional track« can also be adjusted, which means that the itinerary is flexible to your wishes.
+Your sociable skipper will not only be in charge of the safety aboard, but also your tour guide.
 He will be happy to introduce you to the intriguing beauty of living at sea and make your Split sailing holidays an unforgettable adventure.

 Arriving to Split marina, your skipper will welcome you at embarkation point.
 If you arrive earlier, feel free to take a short visit of Split old town to check out the beautiful Diocletian palace, a spectacular monument from the Roman empire or to have a quick snack at the city square.